-Employing a set of difference-in-differences estimators, we find that the expected net present value of protection benefits from USACE levees amounts to 2.8 percent of a home's value on average; however, spillovers to surrounding, unprotected properties in the form of increased flood risk reduce home value by as much as 1.1 percent, suggesting that much of the flood risk reduction accomplished by levees is offset by increased risk elsewhere.
+Employing a set of difference-in-differences estimators, we find that the expected net present value of protection benefits from USACE levees ranges from 2.8% to 4.0% of a home's value on average.
+However, spillovers to surrounding, unprotected properties in the form of increased flood risk reduce home value by 1.1% to 5.4%, depending on the specification and empirical design.
+This suggests that much of the flood risk reduction accomplished by levees is offset by increased risk elsewhere.
 We estimate that the total capitalized value of flood protection benefits provided by USACE levees constructed since 1990 amounts to \$862 million (2019 USD).
 In comparison, the total capitalized value of flood risk spillovers from these projects amounts to \$631 million (2019 USD).
-We leverage plausibly exogenous variation in a transaction's recent exposure to flood-related storm events to find suggestive evidence that households learn about the flood risk impacts of USACE levee construction through recent experience with flooding.

 Our rich, transaction-level data enable us to explore not only the capitalized effects of levee construction, but also the distribution of these effects along key sociodemographic variables.
 We find that flood protection benefits as a share of income are largest for lower income households; however, the same is true for flood risk spillovers.
-Thus, while USACE-constructed levees appear at first to reallocate resources towards low income households, flood risk spillovers work to offset the progressivity of this transfer.
-Moreover, we find suggestive evidence of differential sorting around levee-driven changes in flood risk by different racial and ethnic groups: white and asian households appear more likely to move into levee protected areas and less likely to move into spillover exposed areas post-levee construction.
-This is in contrast to black households, who appear more likely to move into spillover exposed areas after levee construction, and hispanic households, who appear less likely to move into protected areas after levee construction.
+Thus, while USACE-constructed levees appear at first to reallocate resources towards low-income households, flood risk spillovers work to offset the progressivity of this transfer.
+We also find suggestive evidence of differential sorting around levee-driven changes in flood risk by different racial and ethnic groups: White and Asian households appear more likely to move into levee protected areas and less likely to move into spillover exposed areas post-levee construction.
+This is in contrast to Black households, who appear more likely to move into spillover-exposed areas after levee construction, and Hispanic households, who appear less likely to move into protected areas after levee construction.

 We contextualize our estimates of the private housing market effects of USACE levee construction using estimates of the net effect of these projects on public expenditures.
-We manually collect information on construction costs for both federal and non-federal partner entities for a subset of the USACE-constructed levees in our estimation sample using a broad set of primary sources in order to better understand the upfront costs associated with these investments.
-Given that we estimate non-trivial housing market impacts from levee construction, we also attempt to capture the various local fiscal externalities of levees and compare these impacts on local public finances with the private housing market impacts.
-Specifically, we leverage property-level information on local real estate tax rates to translate the impacts of levee construction on housing values into
+Though largely financed through federal spending, construction of USACE levees requires cost-sharing from a local, non-federal entity.
+We manually collect information on construction costs for both federal and non-federal entities for a subset of the USACE-constructed levees in our estimation sample using a broad set of primary sources.
+Given that we estimate non-trivial housing market impacts from levee construction, we also use property-level information on local real estate tax rates to translate the impacts of levee construction on housing values into changes to local tax revenues.